Literature / A Dog's Purpose

 - Ethan's leg injury puts his dreams of football behind.

 - In his life as Ellie, Bailey permanently damages his sense of smell when trying to save someone and inhaling acid.
 He's retired from his career as a police dog afterward.
+It's even sadder in the film, when the gunshot is a LIFE ending injury.

 - Cats Are Mean: Bailey firmly believes this.
 If they're not mean, they're useless at best.